by Dr. Lawrence Wilson

 However, there are problems with all surgery.
 Surgeons are all aware of these.
 I mention them so you will know about them before discussing surgery with a doctor.
 Not all doctors inform people about all of them.

 Preparing.
-I receive many requests for information about surgeries, including when it is necessary, planning and how to prepare for it using nutritional balancing science.
+I receive many requests for information about surgeries, including when it is necessary, planning and how to prepare for it using development science.
 This article answers many of these questions.

-If surgery is needed, a complete nutritional balancing program can help greatly to reduce the risks of any surgery.
+If surgery is needed, a complete development program can help greatly to reduce the risks of any surgery.
 It can:

 - help the body resist infections.

 - reduce pain and swelling.